jdrinoca/Finite-Element/README.md

 ---

 ### Final Thoughts
-Dear GOD why did I use Matplotlib as the animation platform?!?
+Dear GOD why did I use Matplotlib as the animation platform?!
 Don't get me wrong, the Matplotlib animation function is great, and I'm sure someone who's a better programmer than I would be able to eek out more performance than me.
 If they were smart, they'd probably use something different in the first place.
 Pygame, for instance, would have been a better choice.
 Even skipping over Python entirely and going straight to something like Unity would have helped.
 That way, I could even do something in 3-D.  Oh well, live and learn.
 At least now I'm *really* familiar with the Matplotlib documentation.

 The entire goal of this project was to learn by throwing myself off the deep end, and I believe I did just that.
 In my opinion, knowing what *not* to do is just as valuable (if not moreso) than knowing what to do from the start.
 I'm not a software engineer by any stretch of the imagination, and I have a lot that I can do to improve (best practices, PEP 8, etc.).
 That's not to say that this project was a failure; in fact, I'm very proud of what I was able to accomplish over the long weekend nights spent on making this thing.